EE IS NOW PART OF BT

 - Can I buy or get help with BT products in EE Shops?

 Nothing changes with your EE products, billing and customer service.
-And you’ll still be on the UK’s biggest, fastest and most reliable mobile network, which will continue to get bigger, faster and even more reliable.
+And you’ll still be on the UK’s biggest, fastest and most reliable mobile network for collaboration, which will continue to get bigger, faster and even more reliable.

 Nothing changes with your EE service.
 We’ve been working hard to improve customer service and we’re taking that commitment forward.
 You’ll still be served by EE customer service and retail staff that understand your account.